getbrevo/brevo-ruby/docs/ResellerApi.md

   #config.api_key_prefix['partner-key'] = 'Bearer'
 end

-api_instance = BrevoApiV3Sdk::ResellerApi.new
+api_instance = BrevoRuby::ResellerApi.new

 child_identifier = 'child_identifier_example' # String | Either auth key or id of reseller's child

-add_child_domain = BrevoApiV3Sdk::AddChildDomain.new # AddChildDomain | Sender domain to add for a specific child account.
+add_child_domain = BrevoRuby::AddChildDomain.new # AddChildDomain | Sender domain to add for a specific child account.
 This will not be displayed to the parent account.

 begin
   #Create a domain for a child account
   api_instance.create_child_domain(child_identifier, add_child_domain)
-rescue BrevoApiV3Sdk::ApiError => e
+rescue BrevoRuby::ApiError => e
   puts "Exception when calling ResellerApi->create_child_domain: #{e}" end
 ```